-- Some of the best soul sound you’ll ever hear — incredibly natural, full-bodied and present, with the kind of richness and smoothness you only get from vintage analog
+- Some of the best soul sound you’ll ever hear – natural, full-bodied and present, with the kind of richness and smoothness you only get from vintage analog

-- It’s Withers’ most consistent album, with outstanding sound for the two hit singles — “Lean On Me” and “Use Me”.
+- It’s Withers’ most consistent album, with outstanding sound for the two big hits – “Lean On Me” and “Use Me”

-Many of Withers’ best songs are on here, classics of the ’70s canon such as ’Use Me’, ‘Who Is He (And What Is He To You)? and ‘Lean On Me’.
+Many of Withers’ best songs are on here, classics of the ’70s canon such as ’Use Me’, ‘Who Is He (And What Is He To You)? and ‘Lean On Me.’

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
-Only the best vintage vinyl import pressings like this one offer the kind of Tubey Magic that was on the tapes in 1972
+Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1972

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low